 - Acclimation of material prior to installation is not required, however, the floor covering should be installed in a climate controlled environment with an ambient temperature range between 55° 85°F (13°-29°C) or average temperature of 70°F (21.1°C). - For installations involving 3 season scenarios, meaning, the dwelling or installed space is without climate control for extended periods during certain seasons of the year, the post installation temperature range allowed is an ambient room temperature between -25°F and 155°F (31.6°- 68.3°C).
 This allowance is for floating floors only and does not apply to glue-down installations. - Avoid exposure to direct sunlight for prolonged periods, doing so may result in discoloration.
 During peak sunlight hours, the use of drapes or blinds is recommended.
-Excess temperature due to direct sunlight can result in thermal expansion and UV fading. - If cabinets are to be installed on top of the flooring (including islands), that area of material must be fully adhered to the subfloor (including an additional 2th beyond the cabinets and islands). - · To minimize shade variation, mix and install planks from several cartons. - Inspect all planks for damage before installing.
-If you have any concerns about the product fit or finish, call Shaw Information Services at 1-800-441-7429.
+Excess temperature due to direct sunlight can result in thermal expansion and UV fading. - Install product after all other trades have completed work that could damage the flooring. - If cabinets are to be installed on top of the flooring (including islands), that area of material must be fully adhered to the subfloor (including an additional 2ft beyond the cabinets and islands). - To minimize shade variation, mix and install planks from several cartons. - Inspect all planks for damage before installing.
+If you have any concerns about the product ft or fnish, call Shaw Information Services at 1-800-441-7429.
 Claims will not be accepted for flooring that has been cut to size and/or installed. - Use cementitious patching and leveling compounds that meet or exceed maximum moisture level and pH requirements.
-Use of gypsum-based patching and/or leveling compounds which contain Portland or high alumina cement and meet or exceed the compressive strength of 3,000 psi are acceptable. - · Installation Methods: Floating (on, above or below grade) / Glue Down (on, above or below grade) Required perimeter expansion spacing for Floating or Glue Down installation is as follows For areas less than 2500 sq ft, use 1/4" gap For areas larger than 2500 sq ft, use 1/2" gap.
+Use of gypsum-based patching and/or leveling compounds which contain Portland or high alumina cement and meet or exceed the compressive strength of 3,000 psi are acceptable. - Installation Method: Floating (on, above or below grade) - Required perimeter expansion spacing for Floating installation is as follows:

+For areas less than 2500 sq ft, use 1/4" gap For areas larger than 2500 sq ft. use 1/2" gap.